sjtug/SJTUThesis/README_en-US.md

 ### Windows Users

 We also provided a batch script `Compile.bat` for Windows users.
-You can double-click the batch file to complie instantly, or use it in a cmd console to access extra features.
+You can double-click the batch file to compile instantly, or use it in Command Prompt to access extra features.

 ```bash
 .\Compile.bat thesis          # compile and generate main.pdf